May 31st

 Commentary:

-Deer are very mobile, but they eat immobile grass.
-Carnivores who have sharp teeth eat the deer that do not have sharp teeth.
+The poet has deeply analyzed society and its functioning.
+He makes a fair observation and quotes some timeless truths—Deer can go from one place to another, but they eat immobile grass.
+Carnivores, who have sharp teeth, eat deer which do not have sharp teeth.
 Humans have hands and their food is fruit and vegetable, which do not have hands.
-Similarly, the brave have courage and they feed on those that do not have courage!
+Similarly, the brave have courage and feed on those who do not have courage!

 pada vigrahaH: